Respect for Human Rights

 Initiatives

-We share the Group’s Action Guidelines, including human rights, with all of our stakeholders, including employees and business partners.
+We share the Group’s Action Guidelines, including human rights, and Human Rights Policy with all of our stakeholders, including employees and business partners.

 Human rights-related education and training